Side-On/Film-Pairs/README.md

 Hard - 16 cards making eight possible matches.

 These settings would be displayed underneath the instructions and respond to the user clicking on each one.
-This would also allow the user to earn a bigger score mulitplier, Easy being the lowest reward and Hard being the highest.
+This would also allow the user to earn a bigger score multiplier, Easy being the lowest reward and Hard being the highest.

 There will also be a 'Top Score' feature, showing the user their previous top score event after exiting the game.
 This will be displayed above the cards, as well as on the game completed screen.
 This feature will to introduced to encourage the users to return to try and beat their previous score.